 The end of 2019 saw the emergence of a novel severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) causing coronavirus disease 2019 (COVID-19).
-As of October 2023, almost 276 million cases and more than 2.2 million deaths had been reported in the WHO European Region [1].
-As of October 2023, eight vaccines (Comirnaty, COVID-19 Vaccine Valneva, Nuvaxovid [previously Novavax], Spikevax [previously COVID-19 vaccine Moderna], Vaxzevria [previously AstraZeneca], Jcovden [previously Covid-19 Vaccine Janssen], VidPrevtyn Beta [from Sanofi] and Bimervax [previously COVID-19 Vaccine HIPRA]), Nuvaxovid (NVX-CoV2373) and six adapted vaccines (Comirnaty Original/Omicron BA.1, Spikevax bivalent Original/Omicron BA.1, Comirnaty Original/Omicron BA.4-5, Spikevax bivalent Original/Omicron BA.4-5, Comirnaty Omicron XBB.1.5 and Spikevax XBB.1.5 have been authorised by the European Commission based on the scientific opinion of the European Medicines Agency (EMA) for use in the European Union, and many others are under rolling review [2].
+As of September 2024, more than 280 million cases and almost 2.3 million deaths had been reported in the WHO European Region [1].
+As of July 2024, five vaccines (Comirnaty, Nuvaxovid [previously Novavax], Spikevax [previously COVID-19 vaccine Moderna], Jcovden [previously Covid-19 Vaccine Janssen], and Bimervax [previously COVID-19 Vaccine HIPRA]) and seven adapted vaccines (Comirnaty Original/Omicron BA.1, Spikevax bivalent Original/Omicron BA.1, Comirnaty Original/Omicron BA.4-5, Spikevax bivalent Original/Omicron XBB.1.5, Spikevax XBB.1.5 and Nuvaxovid XBB.1.5) had been authorised by the European Commission based on the scientific opinion of the European Medicines Agency (EMA) for use in the European Union (EU) and many others are under rolling review [2].
+In July 2024, EMA confirmed its April 2024 recommendation from the World Health Organization's (WHO) Technical Advisory Group of COVID-19 vaccine composition to update COVID-19 vaccines to target the new SARS-CoV-2 variant JN.1 for the 2024/2025 vaccination campaign; at least three such vaccines are currently under review [3].

 Influenza viruses undergo frequent genetic and antigenic changes.
 The influenza vaccine is reformulated each year and annual re-vaccination is recommended.
 Observed influenza vaccine effectiveness (IVE) varies from year to year between population sub-groups (age groups, risk groups) and differs for the various influenza types, subtypes and genetic clades, and outcomes measured.
 Immunological correlates of protection are not well defined.
-In 2017, the EMA formally adopted new guidelines on influenza vaccines covering, inter alia, post-authorisation studies of vaccine effectiveness, including brand-specific IVE data [3].
+In 2017, EMA formally adopted new guidelines on influenza vaccines covering, inter alia, post-authorisation studies of vaccine effectiveness, including brand-specific IVE data [4].

-The available vaccine products currently in use for EU/EEA immunisation programmes, the target groups for vaccination and the vaccination coverage all vary across countries.
+The available vaccine products currently in use for EU/European Economic Area (EEA) immunisation programmes, the target groups for vaccination and the vaccination coverage all vary across countries.
 New vaccines are being developed for which limited or no effectiveness data are yet available in the EU.
 A comparison by vaccine type (adjuvanted vs non-adjuvanted, live attenuated vs inactivated, egg- vs cell-based, high vs standard dose), group (split virion, subunit, etc.) and product could provide essential information for vaccine recommendations and health economic assessments.

-In 2020, the European Commission stressed the importance of continuously monitoring the safety and effectiveness of vaccines in the EU/EEA in the post-authorisation phase, with particular emphasis on COVID-19 vaccines in the context of the ongoing pandemic [4].
-The 2018 'Council Recommendation on Strengthened Cooperation against Vaccine-preventable Diseases' already called on the European Centre for Disease Prevention and Control (ECDC) and EMA to cooperate to ensure the continued monitoring of vaccines and vaccination in use in EU/EEA vaccination programmes [5].
-This request was subsequently formalised as part of the extended EMA regulatory mandate [6] and ECDC's newly amended mandate [7], requiring the two agencies to develop a structured and independent post-authorisation vaccine monitoring platform, initially prioritising COVID-19 vaccines.
+In 2020, the European Commission stressed the importance of continuously monitoring the safety and effectiveness of vaccines in the EU/EEA in the post-authorisation phase, with particular emphasis on COVID-19 vaccines in the context of the ongoing pandemic [5].
+The 2018 'Council Recommendation on Strengthened Cooperation against Vaccine-preventable Diseases' already called on the European Centre for Disease Prevention and Control (ECDC) and EMA to cooperate to ensure the continued monitoring of vaccines and vaccination in use in EU/EEA vaccination programmes [6].
+This request was subsequently formalised as part of the extended EMA regulatory mandate [7] and ECDC's newly amended mandate [8], requiring the two agencies to develop a structured and independent post-authorisation vaccine monitoring platform, initially prioritising COVID-19 vaccines.
 ECDC and EMA officially established and launched the platform in May 2022, with the intention of bringing together public health and regulatory experts to discuss the studies needed to generate real-life evidence on the safety and effectiveness of vaccines in use in EU/EEA immunisation programmes.